BazzaCuda/MinimalistMediaPlayerX/README.md

 `{`                     | decrease saturation.
 Can be held down for rapid decrease.
 `}`                     | increase saturation.
 Can be held down for rapid increase.
 `;`                     | reset saturation to normal
-Speed |
+Screenshots |
+`F5`                    | save a screenshot of the current frame (currently to the same folder as the media file) Speed |
 `Numpad +`              | increase playback speed.
 Can be held down for rapid increase.
 `/`                     | increase playback speed.
 Can be held down for rapid increase.